vele616/monorepo/packages/jobboard/website/content/jobs/principle-backend-engineer-typescript-100-remote-cazana-XughT.md

 ---
-title: "Principle Backend Engineer (TypeScript) - 100% Remote"
+title: "Principle Backend Engineer"
 location: "Remote job"
 host: "https://cazana.recruitee.com/"
 companyName: "Cazana"
 url: "https://cazana.recruitee.com/o/principle-backend-engineer-typescript-100-remote"
 applyUrl: "https://cazana.recruitee.com/o/principle-backend-engineer-typescript-100-remote/c/new"
 timestamp: 1612310400000
-hashtags: "#typescript,#python,#css,#postgresql,#marketing,#terraform,#dynamodb,#aws,#management,#redis"
+hashtags: "#typescript,#python,#postgresql,#marketing,#terraform,#dynamodb,#aws,#management,#css,#redis"
 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/cazana"
 companyWebsite: "https://cazana.com/uk"
-summary: "If you have you want to give your experience and knowledge to something special and be part of its journey but you also want to grow and develop into a better engineer than you are now, Cazana is looking for someone with your knowledge."
+summary: "If you are an experienced and accomplished backend software engineer and you are looking for a new challenge, Cazana is looking for someone with your knowledge."
 summaryBackup: "Cazana is looking for a principle backend engineer that has experience in: #typescript, #python, #css."
-featured: 20
+featured: 10
 ---

 ## Job description

 **About you**

-You are an experienced andaccomplished backend software engineer and you are looking for a new challenge.
+You are an experienced and accomplished backend software engineer and you are looking for a new challenge.
 Somewhere you can actually add value rather than being another cog in the wheel.We have a great engineering team who are looking for someone with your seniority and skillset to help us achieve our goals.

 You love data and love working with data on a daily basis.
 Our products are all based around data, and we are using the latest and greatest tech to change our industry for the better.
 We are evolving our tech all of the time and you want to be an influence of that.
 You have strong opinions on what good tech looks like and you want to be heard.
 We are listening.